 Through the Alliance, member organisations collaborate on specific projects aimed at improving the health and wellbeing of our residents.
-2020 has seen significant progress in both the number and impact of these projects.
+2022 saw significant progress in both the number and impact of these projects.

-At the last Alliance meeting in 2019, new research presented by Thomas Astell-Burt and Xiaoqi Feng revealed the positive impact of canopy cover on the rate of diabetes, irrespective of socio-economic status.
+At an Alliance meeting in 2019, new research presented by Thomas Astell-Burt and Xiaoqi Feng revealed the positive impact of canopy cover on the rate of diabetes, irrespective of socio-economic status.

 Blacktown City Council (BCC) revealed its challenge was planting sufficient trees to achieve an impact on canopy cover.
 This is due to Austroads guidelines which restricts the planting of substantial shade trees along roads, due to the risk of a car hitting them.

 A working group was established to address greening within western Sydney.

 The group is comprised of WSD Alliance members including:

 - WSD Core team

 - University of Wollongong (UOW)’s Population Wellbeing and Environment Research Lab (Powerlab)